Best Women’s Wide Width Shoes 2026: Podiatrist-Approved Picks for Bunions, Flat Feet & Comfort

 Wide Feet Causing Persistent Pain?

 If you’ve switched to wide shoes and still have foot pain, you may need custom orthotics, treatment for an underlying deformity, or a full biomechanical gait analysis.
-Dr. Tom offers comprehensive foot assessments at both Howell and Brighton locations.
+Dr. Tom offers comprehensive foot assessments at both Howell and Howell locations.

 Book Your Appointment with Dr. Tom →More podiatrist-approved footwear guides: Running Shoes for Plantar Fasciitis | Walking Shoes for Heel Pain | Arch Support Sandals | Dr. Tom’s Top Orthotics | Bunion Correctors